3 days of code, coffee, & GPUs

 Looking to the Future

-The hackathon was a great success, and apparently the participants agreed, with all participants stating that they would expect to use what they learnt in the future, and every one reporting the hackathon was a good or very good event, with comments like:
+The hackathon was a great success, and apparently the teams agreed, with all participants stating that they would expect to use what they learnt in the future, and everyone reporting the hackathon was a good or very good event, with comments like: